RDYG18/ReCell-Dynamic-Pricing-for-Used-Devices/README.md

 ## Insights

-- **RAM matters**: Devices with more memory are more valuable in the second-hand market.
+- **RAM matters**: Devices with more memory are more valuable in the second hand market.
 Each additional GB of RAM increases the resale price by approximately **0.0344 units**, reflecting user preference for performance and multitasking.

 - **Camera quality drives value**: Both rear and selfie cameras influence price.
-Each extra megapixel adds **0.0261** and **0.0182 units**, respectively, to the resale value—showing that photography remains a key purchase driver.
+Each extra megapixel adds **0.0261** and **0.0182 units**, respectively, to the resale value showing that photography remains a key purchase driver.

 - **Heavier devices resell for more**: A higher weight, often linked to better build quality or more features, slightly increases resale price by **0.0017 units** per gram.